wdtheprovider/in-app-purchases-subscription/README.md

 Consumable Item In-App Purchases: https://github.com/wdtheprovider/in-app-purchase

-In this repository i'm going to show you how to integrate In-App Purchase for Subscription of Google Play Billing version 4+ in 7 steps.
+In this repository i'm going to show you how to integrate In-App Purchases of Google Play Billing version 4+ in 7 steps.
 I follow the officailly google docs, i'm not using any third-party library

 Demo <br>